cockroachdb/copyist/README.md

 	}
 }
 ```
-In your `TestMain` function (or any other place that gets called before any of
+In your `init` or `TestMain` function (or any other place that gets called
-the tests), call the `copyist.Register` function.
-This function registers a new
+before any of the tests), call the `copyist.Register` function.
+This function
-driver with Go's `sql` package with the name `copyist_<driverName>`.
-In any
+registers a new driver with Go's `sql` package with the name
-tests you'd like to record, add a `defer copyist.Open().Close()` statement.
+`copyist_<driverName>`.
+In any tests you'd like to record, add a
-This statement begins a new recording session, and then generates playback code
+`defer copyist.Open().Close()` statement.
+This statement begins a new recording
-when `Close` is called at the end of the test.
+session, and then generates playback code when `Close` is called at the end of
+the test.

 copyist does need to know whether to run in "recording" mode or "playback" mode.
 To make copyist run in "recording" mode, invoke the test with the `record` flag: